|Our original expedition 4x4 was this 1989

 The 1995 Toyota Land Cruiser FZJ80.

-However it was sold and now we begin a new
+However it was sold and now we have begun a

 |Visitors to this homepage since it was created on May 20, 2001:

 |This is a personal website dedicated to education about

 Toyota 4x4s, off roading, railroading, exploring history and the preservation of important historical sites.